What is this a picture of?

 - Putting your page count in your description, having grammar errors, and using character dialogue.

 Now Amazon has a ‘print length’ section.
 You might want to give your readers a heads up if your novel is quite short so people don’t feel cheated (“As small and feisty as Andrea herself, this novel shows her journey. . .”).
 Errors are far too common (for us all) but rereading, asking friends (on- or off-line) for help or buying a teacher lunch can make you look like a pro in no time.
-Character dialogue is tough; I think it can be used brillantly, but only if it’s an amazing line AND drives the story forward at the start of the book (Misery by Steven King has some lines I might put in there about his “number one fan”).
+Character dialogue is tough; I think it can be used brilliantly, but only if it’s an amazing line AND drives the story forward at the start of the book (Misery by Steven King has some lines I might put in there about his “number one fan”).
 But 99 times out of a hundred, it looks unprofessional and more importantly — it doesn’t help the reader connect.

 - Being boring

 This was actually the number one problem I saw.
-Now, it’s hard to know how not to be boring but when in doubt, use less words (don’t use word count on this post!).
+Now, it’s hard to know how not to be boring but when in doubt, use less words (don’t use word count on this blog post!).
 Telling about too many characters, worlds, and situations loses people’s interest instead of gaining it.
 I learned from Janet Reid’s Queryshark that you actually only need a tiny bit of story to fascinate people and when you’ve hooked them — stop talking; they’re already sold.

 Avoid it because it is the worse thing ever in the history of the world and no one ever would disagree with that statement unless they were the most crazy person in the universe.